Shadow5959/API_admin_MySQL/README.md

 utils/
     errorHandler.js
     logger.js
+    redisClient.js
 ```

 - **controllers/**: Contains logic for handling requests for categories, products, users, and currencies.
 - **dummyData/**: Includes dummy data and scripts for populating the database.
-- **middlewares/**: Contains middleware for authentication and other reusable logic.
+- **middlewares/**: Contains middleware for authentication, caching, and other reusable logic.
 - **public/**: Static assets like images.
 - **routes/**: Defines API routes for products and users.
 - **service/**: Contains reusable service logic, such as authentication.
-- **utils/**: Utility functions for error handling and logging.
+- **utils/**: Utility functions for error handling, logging, and Redis caching.

 ---